klaeufer/BatterySpacer94R/README.md

 # Overview

-Battery spacer for using a group 94R battery in place of a 27F one.
+3d CAD model for a battery spacer to allow installing a group 94R battery in place of a 24F or 27F one.

 # Battery sizes